 Obama campaigned on raising energy costs even higher; to protect us from the man-made global warming that is not occurring.
-He even hints about further slashing fossil fuel use after he wins “more flexibility” in a second term.
+He even hints about further slashing fossil fuel use after he wins more flexibility in a second term.
 Continue reading

 Thats not a farm bill.
 Thats a costly, short-sighted biofuels policy.
 Continue reading

 Six years ago, when President Bush expanded the corn ethanol mandate, I wrote that producing more corn ethanol would take too much of the scarce prime cropland the world needs to produce its food.
 Almost immediately, in 2008, a spike in oil prices created a global shortage of corn, with food riots in two dozen countries.
 (The price of corn is inevitably global.)

-Now this year’s Corn Belt drought has brought us face to faceagainwith high-priced hunger for the world’s poor, no answer to global warming, and a sinful waste of the worlds currently scarce financial resources.
+Now this years Corn Belt drought has brought us face to faceagainwith high-priced hunger for the worlds poor, no answer to global warming, and a sinful waste of the worlds currently scarce financial resources.
 Continue reading

 A Canadian couple of my acquaintance has just published a book provocatively titled The Locovores Dilemma: In Praise of the 10,000 Mile Diet.
-A new review in Publisher’s Weekly calls it a “daring, bare-knuckled, frequently sarcastic defense of the status quo in Western industrial agribusiness.
-From the point of view of the well-off, well-fed North American who does not have to toil much of the day for his subsistence, whats not to praise in the West’s ability to provide the world with cheap, fast, uniform, reliable, bug-resistant, vitamin-enhanced food?
+A new review in Publishers Weekly calls it a daring, bare-knuckled, frequently sarcastic defense of the status quo in Western industrial agribusiness.
+From the point of view of the well-off, well-fed North American who does not have to toil much of the day for his subsistence, whats not to praise in the Wests ability to provide the world with cheap, fast, uniform, reliable, bug-resistant, vitamin-enhanced food?
 Continue reading

-This “bolsters the federal government’s argument to go after farmers who sell unpasteurized milk across state lines” said The Washington Times online February 21st.
+This bolsters the federal governments argument to go after farmers who sell unpasteurized milk across state lines said The Washington Times online February 21st.
 Continue reading

-I find a few problems with this “news,” starting with the reality that the Little Ice Age lasted about 550 years!
-How do volcanic eruptionseven from four very big volcanoes—throw up enough space dust to cool the planet for five centuries!?
+I find a few problems with this news, starting with the reality that the Little Ice Age lasted about 550 years!
+How do volcanic eruptionseven from four very big volcanoesthrow up enough space dust to cool the planet for five centuries!?
 Two years, certainly, perhaps even ten years for an awesome eruption such as Krakatoa in 1883but not 500.
-Climate historian Hubert Lamb notes that “in 1783, when there were two very great eruptionsin Iceland and in Japanin the same year, the combined effect may have been a cooling of the northern hemisphere by 1.3 degrees C, gradually tailing away to zero over the following four or five years.
+Climate historian Hubert Lamb notes that in 1783, when there were two very great eruptionsin Iceland and in Japanin the same year, the combined effect may have been a cooling of the northern hemisphere by 1.3 degrees C, gradually tailing away to zero over the following four or five years.
 Continue reading

 In a remarkable example of human-centeredness, Stanford University geochemist Richard Nevle blames Christopher Columbus for a sharp reduction in atmospheric CO2 during the 16th and 17th centuries.
 It seems that man-made warming believers never tire of telling us how powerful humans are, usually for the worse, in our ability to change nature.

-Otherwise, we’ll see one of two bad things: Either lots of people will starve, or we’ll plow down all the wildlife for low-yield crops.
+Otherwise, well see one of two bad things: Either lots of people will starve, or well plow down all the wildlife for low-yield crops.
 The stakes are high.
 But the basic ways to raise yields over the past half-centurycross-breeding plants, irrigation, pesticides, and lots of nitrogen fertilizerare already widely used.
 Another three-fold yield increase will be tough.
 Continue reading

 Even if these little farms got adequate fertilizer and high-yield seeds, they still wouldnt get the higher yields produced by First World farmers because of the heavy weed populations fostered by Africas high temperatures, high humidity, and intense sunlight.
 A Nigerian field has an estimated 200 million weed seeds per hectare!
 Continue reading

 Michelle Bachmann recently promised that, if elected President, she would get gasoline prices back down to $2 per gallon, She reminded us that gas was $1.79 when President Obama took office.

 Was this foolish campaign-speak?
 Probably not.
 An administration really dedicated to producing more U.S. energy could quickly make lots of progressand probably encourage similar energy efforts world-wide.
 Continue reading

-If food stamps were such an economic stimulus, why haven’t we put everyone on food stamps and made ourselves all filthy rich with the profits?
+If food stamps were such an economic stimulus, why havent we put everyone on food stamps and made ourselves all filthy rich with the profits?
 But that would be ludicrous, wouldnt it?
 Even Obama wouldnt pretend that far.
 Continue reading

 A new natural food additive, discovered in a laboratory accident, is now ready to slash by half the number of hospitalizations and deaths from food-borne bacterial poisoning across the Western World.

 Thats the incredible message Dr. Murry Salby, Chair of Climate Science at the respected Macquarie University in Australia, presented recently to the Sydney Institute.
-Professor Salby’s paper, with all the graphs, will be released in about six weeks.
+Professor Salbys paper, with all the graphs, will be released in about six weeks.
 His book Physics of the Atmosphere and Climate will be released later this year.
 Dont expect an easy readbut if his research holds up, it could well change the direction of the entire climate debate.
 Continue reading

 This is important progresswhich should be enough by itself to embarrass Greenpeace and the other anti-technology groups opposing biotech.
 But the big news Continue reading